niradler/feeder/README.md

 ## Usage

-docker-compose is the easiest way to start
+docker-compose is the easiest way to start, by default feeder will use Sqlite, you can change that easily with prisma orm.

 ```yml
 version: '3.4'